Le enrollments for the 2026/2027 academic year for the open access courses they are open from 13 July 2026.

 • Any other documentation requested by the university, including verification of the authenticity of the foreign qualification.

-If the secondary school qualification was obtained at the end of a period less than 12 years of schooling, the student must also present one of the following documents which will be validated by the University's teaching commission:
+If the secondary school qualification was obtained after a period of less than 12 years of schooling, the student must also submit one of the following documents, which will be subject to validation by the University's academic commission:

-• a certificate attesting to attendance of a specific post-secondary supplementary course (e.g. Foundation course);
+• a certificate confirming attendance of a specific post-secondary supplementary course (e.g. Foundation course);

-• a post-secondary qualification obtained from a non-university higher education institution recognised as valid for university access according to European regulations (level 5 according to the European Qualifications Framework (EQF);
+• a post-secondary qualification obtained at a non-university higher education institution recognised as valid for university access according to European regulations (level 5 according to the European Qualifications Framework (EQF);

-• a certificate of attendance and passing exams equivalent to one academic year or more academic years at a higher education institution recognized in the country of origin attesting to the completion of at least 12 years of schooling.
+• a certificate of attendance and exams completion equivalent to one or more academic years at a higher education institution recognized in the country of origin, attesting the achievement of at least 12 years of schooling.

-If applying for enrollment with recognition of academic courses partially completed abroad, you must attach certifications of individual exams passed, along with official documents relating to the programs involved.
+In case of an application for admission with recognition of partially completed academic studies abroad, it is necessary to attach certifications of the individual exams passed, along with official documents outlining the respective course content.

 SECOND CYCLE COURSES